 DCM Instructors will invite parents in periodically throughout the year to present a selection of classroom material that our youngest students have been working on.
 This in-class presentation allows students to experience the art of performing on a more personal level for their families and friends.
 Your child's instructor will let you know when class observation sessions are scheduled.

 Learn more about the National Honors Society for Dance Arts HERE.
-DCM Students in middle school and high school are eligible to participate in this group of dancers presenting the NHSDA Showcase and/or join the NHSDA Ensemble traveling and performing at regional festivals and workshops.
+DCM Students in middle school and high school are eligible to participate in this group of dancers presenting the NHSDA Showcase and/or join the NHSDA Ensemble traveling and performing at regional festivals, performances, and workshops.

 YAGP is the world's largest ballet competition.
 Select students and advanced dancers in the DCM Pre-Professional program have the opportunity to perform at the regional YAGP competition.
 Dancers prepare a solo by working one on one with an instructor and perform on stage for a group of family, friends, dance peers, and internationally renowned judges.
 You can learn more about YAGP HERE Please contact DCM to inquire about this opportunity.